 Snap to Reality

-Realism in video games is a pretty recent fetish, not really gaining it’s legs in first person shooters until the console eras that brought us the Playstation 3 and the Xbox 360.
-This is very like because it was the first time one could produce the pure processing power needed in order to provide a “realistic” experience, but you certainly can’t decouple it from the geopolitical giant that was the Global War on Terror, well at its height as we began to see more and more shooters aim for that true-to-life mark.
+Realism in video games is a pretty recent fetish, not really gaining its legs in first person shooters until the console eras that brought us the Playstation 3 and the Xbox 360.
+This is very like because it was the first time one could produce the pure processing power needed in order to provide a “realistic” experience, but you certainly can’t decouple it from the geopolitical giant that was the Global War on Terror; well at its height as we began to see more and more shooters aim for that true-to-life mark.

 While we were gazing at experiences from the middle east on the news, we likewise began to crave our chance to get in on the virtual action on our games.
-ArmA grew in popularity, Operation Flashpoint launched, and even the US Military wanted a bit of the hype by letting loose America’s Army as a free to play game.
+Arma grew in popularity, Operation Flashpoint launched, and even the US Military wanted a bit of the hype by letting loose America’s Army as a free-to-play game.
 As I write this, I am getting notifications to join my friends on Insurgency: Sandstorm or watch them stream Ground Branch.

 But I don’t play Insurgency too much.
 It’s a great game, but all-in-all I just don’t come away from that game with the same satisfaction that others give me.
 There are many reasons for this, but most of it boils down to just one opinion of mine: Realism kinda sucks.